Byzantine-Resilient Population Protocols: Computation Model

 \subsection{Byzantine Adversary Models}

 {\bf Adversary and faulty nodes.} The {\em Byzantine adversary} corrupts a set of nodes $F \subseteq V$, where $|F| = f$, which become {\em faulty} and from that step, their states are fully controlled by the adversary.
 The remaining nodes $V \setminus F$ remain {\em correct (honest)}.
-The adversary determines statically (i.e., before the execution starts) or dynamically which nodes to corrupt by monitoring some properties of the execution; the adversary with the latter capability is called {\em Dynamic}, otherwise is called {\em Static}.
+The adversary determines statically (i.e., before the execution starts, \dk{but after seeing the nodes' inputs}) or dynamically which nodes to corrupt by monitoring some properties of the execution; the adversary with the latter capability is called {\em Dynamic}, otherwise is called {\em Static}.

-{\bf Observation of the execution by the adversary.} The adversary knows the algorithm from the very beginning of the execution, though in case of randomized algorithms it can only observe the consequences of random choices to state changes allowed by its power.
-The adversary that can observe all current states of nodes is called {\em Full}, but if it could observe only the results of current interactions -- it is called {\em Weak}.
-Additionally, if the weak adversary can only observe which nodes participate in a current interaction, it is called {\em Weak Content-Oblivious}.
-While honest nodes cannot identify themselves or other nodes, we assume that the adversary and the faulty nodes have the ability to identify themselves~and~other~nodes.
+{\bf Observation of the execution by the adversary.} The adversary knows the algorithm from the very beginning of the execution, \dk{as well as the inputs of the nodes.} \cbr{Because the scheduler is randomized, the adversary can only} observe the consequences of random choices to state changes allowed by its power.
+The adversary that can observe all current states of nodes is called {\em Full}, but if it could observe only the results of current interactions, \cbr{i.e., the state of a node after an exchange} -- it is called {\em Weak}.
+Additionally, if the weak adversary can only observe which nodes participate in a current interaction, it is called {\em Weak Content-Oblivious}. \dk{In particular, because of the randomness involved in the execution, such an adversary may not be able to predict current states of honest nodes, especially if both interacting nodes are honest.} While honest nodes \dk{may not be able to} identify themselves or other nodes, \dk{in the sense that the considered size of local memory is too small to store unique ids,} we assume that the adversary and the faulty nodes have the ability to identify themselves~and~other~nodes.